pbugni/appliance-setup/README.md

 1. Boot [TurnKey Core 12](http://www.turnkeylinux.org/core)

-[Suggested route using VMDK VirtualBox follows.
+    [Suggested route using VMDK in VirtualBox follows.
 Continue on step 2 using alternate VM hosting solution.]

     A. Create home for virtual hard disk on host and download image